charlstown/cookie-python/{{cookiecutter.repository_name}}/docs/user-guide/getting-started.md

     It is recommended to create a virtual environment to run the project.

-Congrats! :fireworks: you finally installed the script.
+Congrats! :fireworks: you finally installed the project.
 Visit the [Set Up section](/user-guide/set-up/) to learn more about the execution and the input parameters.

 </br>